kuzzleio/documentation/src/sdk-reference/java/1/collection/validate-specifications/index.md

 ## Return

-A `io.kuzzle.sdk.ValidationResponse` which contain informations about the specifications validity.
+A `io.kuzzle.sdk.ValidationResponse` which contain information about the specifications validity.
 These properties are accessible with the standard getters.

 | Property   | Type    | Description        |